Bistability and nonequilibrium condensation in a driven-dissipative Josephson array: a c-field model: Multimode Dynamical Reservoir Model

 The first- and second order correlation functions for the {multimode dynamical reservoir model} were qualitiatively unchanged from those presented for the {multimode} coherent reservoir model in Fig.~\ref{fig:g1_and_g2}.
 However, the bistability phase diagram resulting from this model has some significant differences, As shown in Fig.~\ref{fig:SGPE_Drivers}, for the choice of $k_BT_{\rm{eff}}/\hbar\omega_r = 30$ the transition boundary of the upper branch is now in quantitative agreement with Labouvie \emph{et al.}~\cite{Labouvie2016}, with $\gamma_c \approx J$.
 The boundary of the lower branch is also quantitatively consistent with the observations of Labouvie \emph{et al.}~\cite{Labouvie2016}, being well-described by a power law fit with an exponent close to $1/2$ as expected for an incoherent hopping process.
-We find that the effective temperature parameter essentially controls the \emph{slope} of the transition boundary of the upper branch, as depicted in the inset of Fig.~\ref{fig:SGPE_Drivers}(c).
-Thus it seems that finite temperature and dephasing effects are potentially responsible for the observation of $\gamma_c \approx J$ by Labouvie \emph{et al.}~\cite{Labouvie2016}.
+We find that the effective temperature parameter essentially controls the \emph{slope} of the { linear} transition boundary, as depicted in the inset of Fig.~\ref{fig:SGPE_Drivers}(c).
+Thus it seems that finite temperature and dephasing effects are { likely} responsible for the observation of $\gamma_c \approx J$ by Labouvie \emph{et al.}~\cite{Labouvie2016}.
+For completeness, in Fig.~\ref{fig:SGPE_Drivers} we also show the points where critical slowing down was observed in the experiment [orange stars], although no signature of this boundary appears in our dynamical reservoir model.